ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 so it feels a bit like trying to explain how to quickly type on a keyboard to an adult that sees it for the first time.
+I had to monitor myself very closely, try to not cut corners, remember to not get carried away hacking and to write down some thoughts at the same time.
+If it wasn't for this idea of a post
+I would have probably coded and submitted the pull request on the same evening.
+But now you may see from commit timestamps how much time it actually took.